Skelmis/Blurp/README.md

 - Set both of the following to enforce a password when viewing request values:
   - `REQUEST_USERNAME`: The username for basic auth
   - `REQUEST_PASSWORD`: The password for basic auth

+### Initial Setup

+- Deploy using Docker
+- Create a new superuser using `piccolo user create`
+  - Tick yes to all three provided options